metacpan/metacpan-cpan-extracted/distros/T/Text-ANSI-Fold/README.md

     Tells how to treat Unicode East Asian ambiguous characters.
 Default is "narrow" which means single column.
 Set "wide" to tell the module to treat them as wide character.

+- **keep\_el** => _bool_

+    Keep sole ANSI Erase Line sequence or not.
+Default is 1.
+If not true, individual Erase Line sequence is not kept in the result string.
+    Erase Line right after RESET sequence is always kept.

 - **linebreak** => _mode_
 - **runin** => _width_